 Applying the acronym HALT or The HALT Method to our lives is a way of setting a healthy boundary.
 It’s a reminder that we need to take care of our basic needs.
 When we go without food or sleep, or we isolate or don’t attend to stressors, it taxes our emotional limits.

 The effects of self-neglect

 If we ignore our need to eat, deal with anger, be with people or sleep, we create an unhealthy emotional environment for ourselves where it’s impossible to thrive.
 When we’re in that unhealthy emotional environment, we may think negatively, have a sour outlook, fail to see obvious choices, make poor decisions, forget, withdraw, push people away, or stop socializing.
 We may stop enforcing our personal boundaries or lapse back into codependent behaviors.

 Neglecting ourselves in order to take care of someone who’s capable of their own self-care can make us ill.
 We need to pay attention to what our bodies are telling us and then redirect the focus back to ourselves.

 Why self-care is essential

 When we learn to take care of ourselves, life feels better.
 When we make the effort to take care of our needs because we feel worthy of taking care of ourselves, our self-esteem improves.
 Our beliefs about what we should hang onto, and what we should let go of start to change, and we start setting healthy boundaries.
 We start to understand what’s our responsibility and what’s not.
 Part of the process is having a quick and easy way of checking in to see what we need and then giving it to ourselves.

 Remember that airline mandate about putting on your own oxygen mask before attempting to help others with theirs?
 In the same spirit, ensure that your self-care commitments are at least as important to you as someone else’s would be.
-If you don’t take care of you, then who will?
+If you don’t take care of yourself, then who will?
 No one is capable of caring more about you than you are!